Shippable/docs/sources/provision/aws-with-terraform.md

 sub_section: Provisioning AWS infrastructure

 # AWS with Terraform
-With Shippable, you can use Terraform within Pipelines to provision infrastructure on AWS.
+With Shippable, you can use Terraform from Hashicorp within Pipelines to provision infrastructure on AWS.
 You would do so with a `runCLI` or `runSh` job.

 ##Setup